aryamandarda/MainProjectRepo/ImageMorphing/README.txt

 Description:

+To see the images and my website, use this link: https://inst.eecs.berkeley.edu/~cs180/fa23/upload/files/proj3/aryaman_darda

 ImageMorphing.ipynb: This is the single notebook needed to run the code.
 It contains all the functions and can be run in order of cell arrangement.

 The "data" folder contains the input images used as part of the project.